python/cpython/Doc/library/subprocess.rst

    If given, *startupinfo* will be a :class:`STARTUPINFO` object, which is passed to the underlying ``CreateProcess`` function.

-   *creationflags*, if given, can be one or more of the following flags:
+   If given, *creationflags*, can be one or more of the following flags:

    * :data:`CREATE_NEW_CONSOLE`
    * :data:`CREATE_NEW_PROCESS_GROUP`